Our Career Development Plan

-St Alban's Catholic High School seeks to offer a broad and effective Careers Education Information & Guidance (CEIAG) programme to help our students make a successful transition to the next stage of their development, be this further education, vocational training or employment.
+St Alban's Catholic High School seeks to offer a broad and effective Careers Education Information & Guidance (CEIAG) programme to help our students make a successful transition to the next stage of their development, be this further education, vocational training, apprenticeships or employment.

-We have a duty to ensure all registered pupils at the school are provided with impartial, independent guidance from years 7 to 13.
+We have a duty to ensure all registered students at the school are provided with impartial, independent guidance from Years 7 to 13.
 CEIAG is an integral part of the curriculum and is delivered across all subjects in a variety of lessons and activities.

 In order for our students to be considered the employee of choice for local and national employers we aim for students to achieve a number of outcomes by the end of their time with the school: